alxprd/docker-vpn/README.md

 # Example 1: ./setup-client.sh ./data/ca.tar client1 server1 172.17.0.2
 # Example 2: ./setup-client.sh ./data/ca.tar client2 server1 172.17.0.2 -compact
 ```
 Creates a package (`data/client_name.zip`) with all the OpenVPN client configuration files to connect to `server_name`.
-Creates a new certificate/key pair named `client_name` inside the C.A package if it doesn't exist.
+Creates a new certificate/key pair named `client_name` inside the CA package if it doesn't exist.
 The server `server_name` must be created in advance in the CA package to be able to get the shared secret (`ta.key`). `server_address` is the address of the remote host where the server is running.
 If the flag `-compact` is used only one file (`data/client_name.ovpn`) will be created containing all the information needed to connect to the server.

 ##### 6. Start Server:
 ```